CANNABIS REALM

 Is vaping cannabis safer than smoking?

-Vaping avoids combustion, which may reduce lung irritation compared to smoking.
-However, quality products from licensed dispensaries are essential.
+Vaping avoids combustion, which may reduce lung and throat irritation compared to smoking.
+However, vaping is not risk-free, and consumers should choose lab-tested products from licensed dispensaries.

-Edibles can feel stronger because THC is converted into a more potent form in the liver and lasts longer.
+Edibles can feel stronger because THC is processed by the liver and converted into a more potent compound.
+They also last much longer than smoking.

 How long do edibles take to kick in?